 During 2015, land disposals are motivated by favourable rulings that have led to the calculation of a new revaluation of open procedures, particularly for Adolfo Suárez Madrid-Barajas airport.
-Similarly, favourable rulings from creditors' claims on works performed in the parking area at the airports of Barcelona-El Prat and La Palma, and the runway at Adolfo Suárez Madrid-Barajas alrport has been cancelled due to the upgrade of the screed.
-Facilities subject to renewal at Gran Canaria and Adolfo Suárez Madrid-Barajas airports relating to passenger boarding and check-In counters, respectively, have also been cancelled, so have the signage and beacons system at Palma de Mallorca airport, the walkways at Málaga-Costa del Sol airport and the explosives detection systems at Adolfo Suárez Madrid-Barajas airport.
+Similarly, favourable rulings from creditors' claims on works performed in the parking area at the airports of Barcelona-El Prat and La Palma, and the runway at Adolfo Suárez Madrid-Barajas airport has been cancelled due to the upgrade of the screed.
+Facilities subject to renewal at Gran Canaria and Adolfo Suárez Madrid-Barajas airports relating to passenger boarding and check-in counters, respectively, have also been cancelled, so have the signage and beacons system at Palma de Mallorca airport, the walkways at Málaga-Costa del Sol airport and the explosives detection systems at Adolfo Suárez Madrid-Barajas airport.

-In 2015, disposals of property, plant and equipment with allocation to revenue resulted in losses of 7,351 thousand euros.
+In 2015, disposals of property, plant and equipment with allocation to revenue resulted in losses of 7,351 thousand euros litigation related to works.
+In these cases, the disposals were carried out and charged to accounts of provisions for risks and expenses (see Note 23) amounted to a total of 127,441 thousand euros.